 The most popular and widely used Control Panel is “cPanel”.
 With an interface so easy to use, cPanel provides Multi-Server management through a standard web browser.

 cPanel's easy to use interface allows you to manage multiple email users.
-Taking charge of domains, databases, files, security and email is a piece of cake for users, and the host can easily add apps which allow an enormous range of third-party software to be installed with one touch.
+Taking charge of domains, databases, files, security, and email is a piece of cake for users, and the host can easily add apps which allow an enormous range of third-party software to be installed with one touch.

-cPanel’s WHM (Web Host Manager) is included but runs separately; it provides full back end administrative access with server configuration and monitoring, backups, transfers and networking all easily managed.
+cPanel’s WHM (Web Host Manager) is included but runs separately; it provides full back-end administrative access with server configuration and monitoring, backups, transfers and networking all easily managed.

-Note: cPanel is only supported on operating systems such as RedHat, CloudLinux and CentOS.
+Note: cPanel is only supported on operating systems such as RedHat, CloudLinux, and CentOS.

 Plesk – A versatile control manager

-You can use Plesk on VPS, shared as well as dedicated server.
+You can use Plesk on VPS, shared as well as a dedicated server.
 Many tasks in Plesk can be automated which results in better ROI by reducing the cost and resources considerably.

 DirectAdmin – Affordable and effective

 This little program is a graphical and web-based web hosting control panel, specially designed to make administration of websites easier.
-DirectAdmin is also compatible with several versions of Red Hat, Fedora Core, Red Hat Enterprise Linux, CentOS, FreeBSD, Ubuntu and Debian.
-With CentOS Linux it is distributed by default.
+DirectAdmin is also compatible with several versions of Red Hat, Fedora Core, Red Hat Enterprise Linux, CentOS, FreeBSD, Ubuntu, and Debian.
+With CentOS Linux, it is distributed by default.

-It is less-expensive and is more lightweight than either cPanel or Plesk, lessening server load.
+It is less expensive and is more lightweight than either cPanel or Plesk, lessening server load.